videlalvaro/videlalvaro.github.io/_posts/2015-12-04-learning-about-distributed-systems.md

   suspected by any correct process.

 Failure detectors have been crucial in solving consensus in the asynchronous model.
-There's quite a famous impossibility result presented in the [FLP](http://cs-www.cs.yale.edu/homes/arvind/cs425/doc/fischer.pdf) paper mentioned above.
+There's a quite famous impossibility result presented in the [FLP](http://cs-www.cs.yale.edu/homes/arvind/cs425/doc/fischer.pdf) paper mentioned above.
 This paper talks about the impossibility of consensus in asynchronous distributed systems where one process might fail.
-On way to go around this impossibility result is to introduce a failure detector that can
+One way to go around this impossibility result is to introduce a failure detector that can
 [circumvent the problem](http://www.cs.utexas.edu/~lorenzo/corsi/cs380d/papers/p225-chandra.pdf).